Infinidat/infinisdk/doc/getting_started.rst

 Representing API Entities
 -------------------------

 InfiniSDK provides reflection for objects or entities defined on the system in the form of Pythonic objects.
-This makes creation, deletion and manipulation easier.
+This makes creation, deletion and manipulation of objects easier.
 Supported objects are defined as Python classes such as :class:`infinisdk.infinibox.volume.Volume` or :class:`infinisdk.infinibox.pool.Pool`, and are accessed more easily through **collection proxies**, such as *system.volumes*, *system.pools* etc. For each supported object type ``X``, there exists ``system.Xs``.

 The following examples illustrate how to use those proxies.